 Sometimes wireless keyboards (Bluetooth) can experience some delay between selecting a key or feature, and the execution of that keystroke appearing on-screen.
 However, this is becoming less of an issue these days, with comparable performance compared to traditional wired keyboards.

 There is also the added benefit of not having the on-screen keyboard appearing and taking up half of your screen every time you need to type or add an emoji.

 Another benefit of this keyboard is the inclusion of a delete key.
 You would think this would be a standard feature these days.

 If you are thinking about a wireless keyboard, take a look at this one.
-The only caveat is that if you have large hands you may struggle with the compactness of the keys.
+The only caution is that if you have large hands, you may struggle with the compactness of the keys.
 However, there are other factors, such as typing abilities, that you should consider before ruling out keyboards like this one.